anki-code/xontrib-argcomplete/README.md

 ./script.xsh
 ./path/script.xsh

-./script   # shebang should has "env python" or "env xonsh" script     # script should be found in $PATH and shebang should has "env python" or "env xonsh"
+# scripts without extension should have "env python" or "env xonsh" or path to python/xonsh in the shebang
+./script
+script    # script should be found in $PATH
 ```

 ## Example